-In order to better screen for social factors that impact the health of our patients, Attorney Motley-Phillips, came up with a screening questionnaire, and various training presentations, that are offered to both medical and support staff throughout the hospital on a regular basis.
+In order to better screen for social factors that impact the health of our patients, presentations, that are offered to both medical and support staff throughout the hospital on a regular basis.
 The legal education presentations have addressed health insurance eligibility, food stamp terminations, social security disability denials, utility shut-offs, housing law, power of attorneys, elder abuse and more.
 The more that staff has become familiar with the legal issues through these workshops, and just meeting with Attorney Motley-Phillips one on one, the better they are at identifying legal issues and barriers in what is usually a short time to do address just the medical needs.
 So we have welcomed the support of having an attorney on site to help us provide even better care for our low income patients.